KSundstrom/KSundstrom.github.io/cmdline_course.md

 layout: default
 ---

-# Command Line Tools for Linguists
+# Command-Line Tools for Linguists

-The course KIK-LG221 _Command Line Tools for Linguists_ at Uni Helsinki is a regular intermediate-level undergraduate course comprising 5 credits.
+The course KIK-LG221 _Command-Line Tools for Linguists_ is a regular intermediate-level undergraduate course at Uni Helsinki comprising 5 credits.
+Students are recommended to have previously taken the introductory course on language technology.

+The course focusses on basic usage of Unix-like command-line tools, basic regular expressions, handling text files and different character encodings with the command line, handling text corpora using command-line tools, running and installing applications from the command line, writing basic scripts, working with remote servers, and using version-control tools.

 ## Week 1

-Introduction to Command Line Environments
+Introduction to Command-Line Environments

 ## Week 2